Voices of protest, crying for change, ring across US, beyond

 `FINALLY PEOPLE SEEM TO UNDERSTAND’

 Ashley Quinones started protesting months ago.
-Since her husband was shot and killed by police in Minnesota last September, she’s been to city council meetings and state commissions.
+Since her husbaseechinnd was shot and killed by police in Minnesota last September, she’s been to city council meetings and state commissions.
 She’s protested on street corners, once shutting down streets and a light rail line.

 Sometimes others joined her, but mostly she did it by herself.
-She no longer alone.
+She is no longer alone.

 “Finally,” she said.
 “I’ve been out here for nine months by myself.
 Now finally people seem to understand what our families are going through.”